CSBM-Lab/SPROTify/README.md

 # Preliminary evaluation only, no model will be built
 python3 scripts/train_lightgbm.py --fasta dataset/full_dataset.fasta --label-csv dataset/full_true_labels.csv --run-baseline
 ```
+Additionally, a matching <name>_params.pkl file is automatically generated in the root directory upon the first run of a new dataset.
+This file is consistently reused for all future tasks(including tuning) to ensure that both training and prediction data are processed using the same criteria.

 #### 2. Manual mode